josephelan/josephelan/README.md

 👋 ### Hello and Welcome!! 👋
 <pre>
-<p>My name is Joseph (He/ Him / His)!
-I'm an undergraduate student studying computer science and software engineering at the University of Washington Bothell.</p> <p>I started this journey because I have a passion for problem solving and finding solutions, and I love technology and computing!
-I believe that technology has and can create powerfully impactful experiences people and I want to contribute to that!</p> <p>Have a look around at my journey and progression through my various school coursework projects and self projects that I am working on!</p> <p>I'm currently working through these UDEMY / online courses to brush up on fundamentals and learn some new tools to add to my toolbelt, combined with my schoolwork.</p>
+My name is Joseph (He/ Him / His)!
+I'm an undergraduate student studying computer science and software engineering at the University of Washington Bothell.
+I started this journey because I have a passion for problem solving and finding solutions, and I love technology and computing!
+I believe that technology has and can create powerfully impactful experiences people and I want to contribute to that!
+Have a look around at my journey and progression through my various school coursework projects and self projects that I am working on!

-//  BACKLOG
+I'm currently working through these UDEMY / online courses to brush up on fundamentals and learn some new tools to add to my toolbelt, combined with my schoolwork.

+**BACKLOG**
   1. [HTML/CSS/Bootstrap] HTML,CSS, & Bootstrap Certification Course for Beginners
   2. [Python]							Pyomo Bootcamp: Python Optimization from Beginner to Advance
   3. [Python, ML]								Machine Learning using Python Programming